intel/kvm-multios/documentation/ubuntu_vm.md

 Host platform DUT setup:
 - Host platform is setup as per platform release BSP guide and booted accordingly.
-- Host platform is already setup for using KVM MultiOS Portfolio release as per instructions [here](README.md#host-setup).
 - Host platform has network connection and Internet access and proxy variables (http_proxy, https_proxy, no_proxy) are set appropriately in /etc/environment if required for network access.
-- Host platform has Internet apt access. ie. "apt update" works.
+- Host platform has Internet apt access. ie. Running "sudo apt update" worked successfully.
 - Host platform date/time is set up properly to current date/time.
+- Host platform is already setup for using KVM MultiOS Portfolio release as per instructions [here](README.md#host-setup).

 ## Running Ubuntu 22.04 LTS Automated Install
 1. Check platform BSP user guide if Intel kernel overlay is available via Intel PPA release.
 This information could be obtained from DUT platform BSP guide or inferred from a host platform which has been setup as per platform BSP user guide.